embers-project/iot-lab/README.md

 You can view the firmware [source code](https://github.com/iot-lab/openlab/tree/master/appli/iotlab_examples/embers_sensors) and how to modify and compile it [here](https://www.iot-lab.info/tutorials/get-compile-a-m3-firmware-code/).
 It's based on IoT-LAB [OpenLAB](https://github.com/iot-lab/openlab) drivers and [FreeRTOS](http://www.freertos.org/) embedded operating system.

 This firmware is configurable (eg. start measure with a period) by serial communication.
 Indeed on the frontend SSH when the experiment is running you can access all experiment nodes serial port (tcp socket on port 20000) and send commands to the firmware.
 Moreover the sensors and parking event data is written on the serial port.
-We use an IoT-LAB library, [serial_aggregator](https://www.iot-lab.info/tutorials/nodes-serial-link-aggregation/), to aggregate all the experiment nodes serial links (python script based on the cli-tools and asyncore events)
+We use an IoT-LAB library, [serial_aggregator](https://www.iot-lab.info/tutorials/nodes-serial-link-aggregation/), to aggregate all the experiment nodes serial links (python script based on the cli-tools and asyncore events).
+When we received measures data from serial links nodes we just send it to the broker device.

 Verify that your experiment is running :